-Michael Oh is a Portfolio Manager at Matthews and manages the firm's Asia Innovators and Asia Growth Strategies, and co-manages the firm's Korea Strategy.
-Michael joined Matthews in 2000 and has built his investment career at the firm.
+Michael Oh is a Portfolio Manager at Matthews.
+He joined Matthews in 2000 and has built his investment career at the firm.
 Michael received a B.A. in Political Economy of Industrial Societies from the University of California, Berkeley.
 He is fluent in Korean.
-Michael has been a Portfolio Manager of the Matthews Asia Innovators Fund since 2006, of the Matthews Asia Growth Fund since 2020, of the Matthews Asia Innovators Active ETF since its inception in 2022, and of the Matthews Korea Active ETF since its inception in 2023.
+Michael has been a Portfolio Manager of the Matthews Asia Innovators Fund since 2006, the Matthews Asia Growth Fund since 2020, the Matthews Asia Innovators Active ETF since its inception in 2022, and the Matthews Korea Active ETF since 2023.